We are safe because we have a virus scanner and a firewall!

-This is already the problem of the classic firewall.
+This is already the problem with the classic firewall.
 What if I, as an attacker, tell my malware not to connect to me via an exotic port 4444, but via 80?

 Correct, a successful attack!
 The door with the number 80 is usually open so that websites on the Internet can be reached via http.

 There are numerous ways to mislead antivirus software.
 Basically, these check file contents for known patterns.
-We’ll take a closer look at how well this works below.
+We will take a closer look at how well this works in the following.
 I show how the malware files are modified and how this affects the detection rate of different virus scanners (see Virustotal).

-The following file is a standard file for a backdoor for web applications (php compatible).
+The following is a standard web application backdoor file (php-compatible).
 If this can be uploaded to the homepage and executed, the “attacker” is able to execute arbitrary commands on the server.

 Detection rate 11/57

-We find that 11 out of 57 virus scanners identify the file as malicious.
+We note that 11 out of 57 virus scanners identify the file as malicious.

 Detection rate 5/57